What are gallstones?

 What are symptoms of gallstones?

-You may not even experience symptoms or know you have gallstones, unless your doctor tells you.
+You may not even experience symptoms or know you have it, unless your doctor tells you.
 But if you do, symptoms include:

 - Sudden, intense abdominal pain that is felt in the middle of your abdomen or your right-hand side that may last for several hours